 E and L spouses may apply for employment authorization by filing an I-761.
 E and L spouses will be authorized employment status for the period of admission of the primary spouse, not to exceed two years.

 Some aliens are authorized for employment with a specific employer based on their status.
 These aliens are not required to obtain and EAD as they are generally beneficiaries of nonimmigrant petitions submitted by the employer or in the treaty trader/investor categories (H-1B, H-2A, H-2B, H-3, I, J-1, L-1A, l-1B, 0-1&2, P-1&2, Q-1 and R).
 Customs and Border Patrol generally endorse the Form I-94 indicating the classification under which the alien was admitted and the period of authorized stay, which determines the period of authorized employment.
 Extensions or changes are attached to the bottom of a USCIS Form I-797A Notice of Action (approval notice).

 Students or Exchange visitors have specific rules which depend on the SEVIS (Student Exchange Visitor Information System) and are still being updated.
 Employment is generally limited for students; Exchange Visitors are limited to the purpose for the visit and particular attention should be paid to the rules entitling employment outside the primary activities of the particular exchange program.

 J-2 accompanying spouse or minor children may seek employment authorization only to support the family recreational, cultural and travel activities travel.
 They cannot get work authorization for work which supports the J-1 principal.
 The maximum J-2 authorization is 4 year.

-The Tran Law Group lawyers encourage you to schedule a free consultation online or call at (714) 702-1437 to discuss your case with an experienced Santa Ana, California lawyer today.
+The Tran Law Group lawyers encourage you to schedule a free consultation online or call at (714) 702-1437 to discuss your case with an experienced Garden Grove, California lawyer today.